awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 After you have enabled encryption on your cluster, you will need to encrypt all existing secrets with the new key:

 **Note**
-`eksctl` users do not need to run the following command unless they chose to opt\-out of re\-encrypting their secrets automatically\.
+If you're using `eksctl`, you don't need to run the following command unless you chose to opt\-out of re\-encrypting your secrets automatically\.

 ```
 kubectl get secrets --all-namespaces -o json | kubectl annotate --overwrite -f - kms-encryption-timestamp="<time value>"